 In light of the constantly growing number of digital resources, the humanities are increasingly confronted with the challenge of developing meaningful strategies and infrastructures which enable these resources to be fully realised and utilised to their full potential.
 The term “Digital Asset Management” has become synonymous with the various activities involved in the creation, storage, provision and archiving of digital content.

 The Centre for Information Modelling at the University of Graz was founded in 2003 and began working on a comprehensive project based around the management of digital resources.
 The Humanities Asset Management System (GAMS) is used, evaluated and continuously developed within the framework of a large number of collaborative projects with both internal and external university partners, taking into account the specific requirements of humanities research.

 This area of research is concerned with the technical infrastructure, the subject-specific curation of research datasets in the humanities – including their enrichment – and the representation of data in the Semantic Web and in other international research structures (e.g. DARIAH-EU, EOSC, Europeana etc.).

 2. Digital editions, sources and text corpora

 Together with experts from a wide range of disciplines, we work on questions around the digital representation and evaluation of text corpora and source materials in the humanities.
 The tasks go beyond the mere technical implementation of contemporary digital user interfaces and data management, and extend from theoretical foundations far into answering the methodological questions of the respective project domain or research area.

-Based on standardised data models and annotation languages we try to support our project partners in the sustainable and automated semantic enrichment of their scientific content.
-Furthermore, we develop new models and concepts in the field of long-term availability and digital knowledge management.
+Based on standardised data models and annotation languages, along with complex data representation in ontologies in the Semantic Web or Web of Data, we work with our project partners in the sustainable and automation-supported semantic indexing of scientific content and develop new models and concepts in the areas of long-term archiving and digital knowledge management.